ajaynadig/bhr/README.md

 ![bhr_logo](https://github.com/ajaynadig/bhr/blob/master/BHR_logo.jpg?raw=true)

 *Burden Heritability Regression* (BHR) is a method to estimate the heritability explained by mutational burden in each gene, as well as gene-set enrichments and burden genetic correlations.
 BHR is described in detail in [here](https://www.nature.com/articles/s41586-022-05684-z).
+Please cite the BHR paper if you use this software in your work.

 **Setting up `BHR` on your machine**